sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 > <footer>observant reader</footer>

 Good question!
 That's a technical detail that I conveniently brushed under the rug.
-I'll address this at the end of the blog post.
+I'll address this at the end of the article.
 For now, you can assume that $a$ only has positive integers and throw orders can only be positive.
 The proofs work for the general case that includes zero-order throws.